 Do all the wisdom teeth need to be removed?

 Not all the wisdom teeth need removal.
 Best to see your dentist if you experience any kind of pain.
 This can be due to many factors like, impacted wisdom tooth or decay resulting from hard to clean areas.
 Your dentist will take a OPG x-ray of your teeth to see the position of your wisdom teeth and will advice you if they are fine the way they are, or they will create problems in the near future.

 Is it possible to get wisdom teeth extracted under local anaesthesia or I need to go under GA?

 Wisdom teeth can be extracted in a general dental surgery under local anaesthesia or sedation.
-Depending on the condition and severity of the teeth, referral the oral surgeon is an option.
+Depending on the condition and severity of the teeth, referral to the oral surgeon is an option.
 After the extraction you will be advised to avoid hot drinks and hot foods, as this may burn your mouth and cause the healing wound to bleed, avoid rinsing your mouth as this may dislodge the blood clot, refrain from smoking and drinking alcohol for 6-7 days, avoid touching the site of tooth extraction and apply gentle pressure on the area of extraction with clean gauze.

 How much wisdom tooth extraction costs?

 Wisdom tooth extraction can cost anywhere between $200-500 depending on the position of the teeth.
-We will suggest to come in for your first complimentary consultation to know the exact cost.
+We will suggest you to come in for your first complimentary consultation to know the exact cost.

 Visiting your dentist includes more then just checking teeth.
 Even though you don’t have to worry about tooth decay when you have dentures but still loose-fitting dentures, mouth sores can cause many problems which can affect the quality of your life.
-Your dentist will check you for oral cancer, head neck and jaw exam, relining your dentures if they are loose or not fitting well or replacing the existing appliances.
+Your dentist will check you for oral cancer, head neck and jaw exam, relining your dentures if they are loose or not fitting well or replacing the existing dentures.

 Fillings and Fissure Sealants